FailedCase97/ReadmeDraft/README.md

 ```
 Make sure to replace 'YourProject' and 'YourTargetName' with the appropriate names used in your Xcode project.
 <br></br>

-## Documentation:
+## Integration:

-There are 6 types of notifications under the hood which will eventually be posted when the corresponding event will occure.
-To catch them from the app-end we have to register the notification.
-To register we can simply call the following function:
+There are 6 types of notifications underlying the system, which are posted when the corresponding events occur.
+To capture these notifications from the application end, registration is required, and it can be achieved by calling the following function:
 ```
 SubscriptionManager.shared.notificationHandler.addObserver(self)
 ```